 After the loan has been finalized, borrowers will be responsible for several recurring costs, including:

-Once the home sale is finalized, the only recurring fee will be your monthly rent payment.
-Truehold residents are not responsible for interest payments, major home maintenance costs, homeowner’s insurance, or even property tax.
-For these reasons, converting your home from a real property to a rental under a sell and rent transaction can significantly alter your financial landscape.
+Truehold residents are not responsible for essential repairs, property insurance, or property tax.
+For these reasons, converting your home from a real property to a rental under a sell and rent transaction can alter your financial landscape.

 Typically, a reverse mortgage only unlocks between 40 and 60% of your home’s property value.
 Truehold’s sell and rent transaction allows homeowners to access their home equity by selling their home, offering a pathway to financial flexibility.